 Why Won’t Google Chrome Open?

-If you have gone through all the above steps but still it is unable to start or google chrome only opens once then never again.
-This means your browser is affected by some malware or there is a third-party program that is stopping it from opening.
+If you have gone through all the above steps but still cannot start or google Chrome only opens once, then never again.
+It means your browser is affected by some malware or a third-party program is stopping it from opening.

-This may be due to Antivirus, 3rd Party Firewall, Firewall installed by Antivirus OR you have installed such program which is causing a problem with it.
+It may be due to Antivirus, 3rd Party Firewall, Firewall installed by Antivirus, OR you have installed such programs that are causing a problem.

-Basically, in such cases, the Ownership of Google chrome got changed and you can’t start it from your user account.
+In such cases, the Ownership of Google chrome got changed, and you can’t start it from your user account.

-As mention on Google Chrome Support Page, there are 3 Programs that may cause this issue-
+As mentioned on Google Chrome Support Page, 3 Programs may cause this issue-

 - Spyware Doctor